yusufksezer1/To-Do-App-MySQL/README.md

 ![Alt text](images/todo3.PNG?raw=true "New task added")

-Notice that the task is now visible in the table at the bottom of the window.<br>
+Notice that the task is now visible in the table at the bottom of the window.<br><br>

 To remove a task, click on the row number associated with the task.
 This should highlight the whole row: